FAQs

 Cor-Ten Maintenance

 Cor-Ten steel is designed to weather naturally and form a protective rust layer over time.
 It requires little to no maintenance.
-If cleaning is necessary (e.g., to remove dirt or debris), simply use warm water—no soap, chemicals, or scrubbing needed.
+If cleaning is necessary, simply use warm water—no soap, chemicals, or scrubbing needed.